 That is not to say you won’t have to consider trade-offs: you absolutely will.
 But if what you’re looking for is a cheap and cheerful, moderately disposable pair of earbuds that you won’t have to worry about transporting inside some kind of bulletproof, diamond case, then this is absolutely the place to start.

-Top 5 Best Earbuds Under $20
+5 Best Budget In-Ear Headphones Under $20

 APIE Wood Earbuds are among the best looking earbuds you can get in this particular price range.
 On top of that, these pack the type of performance that sets them apart from the majority of their competition.
 All in all, those who need a stylish set of earbuds but also demand better than average performance, should really look into these.